Confederation Cup draw: Orlando Pirates get Raja Casablanca, Enyimba face Pyramids | Goal.com

 🇪🇬 @pyramidsfc 🆚 @EnyimbaFC 🇳🇬#TotalCAFCC pic.twitter.com/S5Q9IQftYU

-The two-time Champions League winners will need to overcome last season’s Confederation Cup runners-up to stamp their dominance in the tournament.
+The two-time Champions League winners will need to overcome last season’s Confederation Cup runners-up to stamp their authority in the tournament.

-On the domestic scene, Fatai Osho's team are fifth in the Nigeria Professional Football League table with 30 points after 15 games - six points behind leaders Kwara United, and they still have four league games at hand.
+On the domestic scene, Fatai Osho's team are fifth on the Nigeria Professional Football League table with 30 points after 15 games - six points behind leaders Kwara United, and they still have four league games in hand.